FoFabien/Script_Compiler/readme.md

 # Script Compiler

-C++11 Class to compiler and run simple user scripts.
+C++11 Class to compile and run simple user scripts.
 Currently in a Beta state.

 ### Compile Time
 Four steps are taken:
 * Loading the file and breaking down the text in tokens.
 I used a regex previously but it's way too slow (removing the regex reduced the compile time by 75%).
 * Tokens are then passed to a shunting yard algorithm.
 It's the result of my previous [try in Python](https://github.com/FoFabien/Compiler-wip-) improved with more trial&error and discussions I read [online](https://stackoverflow.com/questions/16380234/handling-extra-operators-in-shunting-yard).
 The state machine is divided in 4 parts.
 GOTO allergics, turn back now.
-* The output is now sorted in a [Reverse Polish Notation (RPN)](https://en.wikipedia.org/wiki/Reverse_Polish_notation) and broken down furtger into simpler instructions (one operator/function with optional parameters and an optional variable for the return value).
+* The output is now sorted in a [Reverse Polish Notation (RPN)](https://en.wikipedia.org/wiki/Reverse_Polish_notation) and broken down further into simpler instructions (one operator/function with optional parameters and an optional variable for the return value).
 * Finally, some error checks and optimizations.

 ### Run Time
 The script has a few different states: Stopped (default one), Paused, Running and Error.
-It's a simple loop checking for the operator at the current line:
+It's a simple loop, checking for the operator at the current line:
-* "Global functions" trigger a callback to the hard-coded function (such as "if", "else", "print", "return").
+* "Global functions" trigger a callback to the hard-coded function ("if", "else", "print", "return", etc... are such functions).
 * Math operators trigger a call to Script::operation.
 * "Local functions" cause the current state (variables, pc, etc...) to be put into a stack.
 New blank variables are created for the function call.